tinyplex/synclets/site/home/index.md

 > or [BlueSky](https://bsky.app/profile/synclets.bsky.social), and stay tuned
 > for future updates as we continue to develop Synclets further.
 >
-> Also feel free to kick the tires on our very very basic [Vite
+> Also feel free to kick the tires on our very basic [Vite
 > template](https://github.com/tinyplex/vite-synclets).

 ---